Howard Middle School 2019 – 2020 Geometry Honors Syllabus

 Grading Policy: A student’s overall grade in the course represents how well the student was able to demonstrate mastery of content on formative and summative assignments and assessments given at specific times throughout the semester.
 The final exam grade represents the level of demonstrated mastery of all course content at the end of the semester.

-- As our schedule allows projects will be assigned during the school year in addition to the regularly assigned homework.
+- As our schedule allows there will be several projects assigned during the school year in addition to the regularly assigned homework.

-- Classwork will be given regularly and will be required to be completed individually, with a partner, or in a station as a part of a small group.
+- Classwork will be given regularly and will be required to be completed individually, with a partner, or as part of a small group.

-- Quizzes will be given as a check to see the progress on particular topics.
+- Quizzes will be given several times each week as a check to see the progress on particular topics.
 The results of this will allow me to adjust my teaching to accommodate all of my learners so they can achieve to the best of their abilities.
+Additionally, online quizzes are assigned through ThatQuiz.
+These quizzes are posted at the beginning of each 9 week marking period and must be completed before the end of the marking period.
+These quizzes are integral in helping students retain material from previous lessons.

 Quarterly Standards Mastery Assessments